Quiet & Courtesy Hours

 - In order for a student to host a guest in the room, the student must ask all other roommates for permission to host a guest.
 Students are not able to host a guest unless all other roommates agree to allow the guest into their space.

-- No student is authorized to permit use of College housing facilities (including rooms) for any visitor, either student or non-student, when such use becomes a source of complaint to the roommate(s), members of the floor/residence hall, or College staff.
+- Visitors are permitted for only three consecutive days and totaling no more than 8 days in a one month period.
+No student is authorized to permit use of College housing facilities (including rooms) for any visitor, either student or non-student, when such use becomes a source of complaint to the roommate(s), members of the floor/residence hall, or College staff.

-Members of the professional staff who live in residence halls controlled by the College may request permission from the Director of Residential & First-Year Programs to have a pet(s) reside with them.
-If approval for a pet is granted, these pets will not be permitted in administrative or classroom buildings unless they are certified service animals.
+Members of the residential professional staff who live in residence halls controlled by the College may request permission from the Director of Residential Education to have a pet(s) reside with them.
+If approval for a pet(s) is granted, these pets will not be permitted in administrative or classroom buildings unless they are certified service animals.

 The inspections include, but are not limited to, a visual examination of electrical cords, sprinkler heads, smoke detectors, fire extinguishers and other life safety systems.
 In addition, each room will be examined for the presence of prohibited items (e.g., sources of open flames, such as candles; non-surge protected extension cords; halogen lamps; portable cooking appliances in non-kitchen areas; etc.) or prohibited activity (e.g., smoking in the room; tampering with life safety equipment; possession of pets; etc.).
 This inspection will also include a general assessment of food and waste storage and cleanliness of the room.

 Additionally, each apartment kitchen is equipped with a fire extinguisher for student safety.
 This extinguisher must be inspected each month to ensure it is in good working order and mounted properly.
 Life and First Safety inspectors will check these fire extinguishers monthly to ensure they are in good working order.